winsmith/n-body-problem/README.md

 ## To Dos

 - merge timeSteps and ticks and such
-- extract calculation code into its own object so the calculation can be switched between Hohmann and Brute Force at run time
 - Bodys that are not planetoids should be able to be accelerated
-- explode bodies when they crash into each other
+- explode bodies when they crash into each other 💥